Test-Projects-Intellisync-Solutions/BizCalc/TASK.md

                 *   [ ] Modify `handleExport` to include this data.
                 *   [ ] Modify `handleImport` to potentially read and utilize this data.
         *   [ ] **Integrate into Calculators:**
-            *   [ ] Update `StartupCostEstimator.tsx` with UI/UX improvements, feedback system, and visual cues.
+            *   [ ] Update `StartupCostTab.tsx` with UI/UX improvements, feedback system, and visual cues.
             *   [ ] Update `CashFlowTab.tsx` with UI/UX improvements, feedback system, and visual cues.
             *   [ ] Update `ProfitabilityTab.tsx` with UI/UX improvements, feedback system, and visual cues.
             *   [ ] Update `ProjectionsTab.tsx` with UI/UX improvements, feedback system, and visual cues.